IDMNYU/BlinkingBeeping/README.md

 ### **Welcome to Blinking Beeping Moving Sensing!**

-This course is an intorductory course in physical computing, with a emphasis on unusual physical interaction- that is, input and output.
+This course is an intorductory course in physical computing, with a emphasis on unusual physical interaction- that is, we'll be working with unique inputs and outputs.
 We'll use microcontrollers, lights, speakers, buttons, sensors, and actuators like motors to physicalize digital processes, not just push a bunch of pixels on screen.
+That said, at some point in time, you'll make a controller for software you write on your computer, so there will be some pushing that happens :)

 ### **COURSE GOALS**
 In this course, students will :